IPsec Site-to-Site VPN Example with Pre-Shared Keys¶

 Site-to-site example configuration¶

 The key to making a working IPsec tunnel is to ensure that both sides have matching settings for authentication, encryption, and so on.
 Before starting, make a note of the local and remote WAN IP addresses, as well as the local and remote internal subnets that will be carried across the tunnel.
-An IP address from the remote subnet to ping is optional, but recommended to keep the tunnel alive.
-The firewall doesn’t check for replies, as any traffic initiated to an IP address on the remote network will trigger IPsec negotiation, so it doesn’t matter if the host actually responds or not as long as it is an IP address on the other side of the connection.
 Aside from the cosmetic tunnel Description and these pieces of information, the other connection settings will be identical.

-In this example and some of the subsequent examples in this chapter, the following settings will be assumed:
+The following settings are assumed by this example and some of the subsequent examples in the IPsec recipes:

 First, fill in the top section that holds the general phase 1 information, shown in Figure figure-vpn-tunnel-settings.
 Items in bold are required.
 Fill in the settings as described: